 Vendor Risk Management, Explained.

-Third party risk management is an important part of any business.
-A vendor risk can be something small, like a typo in the text on your website that creates confusion for customers, or it could be something big, like being unable to fulfil orders because you don't have the product in stock.
+Third-party risk management is an important part of any business.
+Vendor risk can be small, like a typo in the text on your website that confuses customers, or big, like being unable to fulfil orders because you don't have the product in stock.
 In this blog post, we will discuss common vendor risks and how they affect your business.

-Vendor risk management is any action or inaction that could result from human error, negligence, cybercrime, natural disasters, etc. These risks can impact your business in several different ways, including financial loss or lack of revenue caused by disruptions to supply chains or services, among others.
+Vendor risk management is any action or inaction that could result from human error, negligence, cybercrime, natural disasters, etc. These risks can impact your business in several ways, including financial losses or reduced revenue due to disruptions to supply chains or services.

 Ways to Reduce Vendor Risks